Home Telephone Location New Telephone Numbers

 • Keep receipts as proof of purchase

-For advice on staying safe when buying goods, go to Consumer product safety: advice for staying safe.
+For more advice on staying safe when buying products, visit: Consumer product safety: advice for staying safe.

 General Product Safety Regulations 2005

 The General Product Safety Regulations 2005 apply to all products (new and second-hand) used by consumers.
-The legal requirements are the same whether goods are supplied from a premises, home, stall or online platform.
+These legal requirements are the same whether goods are sold from a business premises, home, market stall or online platform.

 Downloads